travigd/documentation/server/users-and-access-control-lists.md

 ***

-If you wanted to give `ouro` access by default to system streams I would post:
+If you wanted to give `ouro` access by default to system streams, POST the following JSON:

 ```json
 {